-School is back in swing with its slew of expenses.
-Clothes, supplies and activities can be a drain on your budget, and lest we forget, Christmas is coming.
-This time of year, it can be hard to balance financial priorities and still manage to keep kids active.
+Kids can be expensive and each season brings its own expenses.
+It can be hard to balance financial priorities and still manage to keep kids active.
 This calls for a trip downtown, where families can spend a day exploring on a dime.

 Bass Pro Shops

 Just on the edge of downtown, Bass Pro Shops in Bricktown is the ideal spot to begin your adventure.
 The store has ample free parking and an incredible 15,000-gallon aquarium near the back of the store that kids love to watch.
-Daily boat shows are hosted in the Tractor Center and the store hosts free family activities throughout the year.
-During the holiday season, free pictures with Santa are available and the Easter Bunny makes an appearance in the spring.
-Find a list of upcoming events at www.stores.basspro.com/us/ok/oklahoma-city.
+The store hosts free family activities throughout the year.

 Downtown Library

 The downtown branch of the Metropolitan Library System has something for everyone.
 A café is located on the ground floor and free wifi is available throughout the building.
-The library hosts a variety of weekly activities for elementary-aged kids and tweens at 6:30 p.m. on Mondays.
-A preschool activity is hosted at 10 a.m. every Thursday.
-Noon Tunes brings live music to the library every Thursday, as well.
+The library hosts a variety of activities for all ages.
 Card-carrying members of the MLS can check books out while they are downtown and are able to return them to any of the other 18 MLS libraries located around the metro area.

 Myriad Botanical Gardens

 At the heart of downtown lies the Myriad Botanical Gardens.
 Paved paths wind around an array of flowers, trees and seasonal plants.
 Within the park is the Children’s Garden, downtown Oklahoma City’s premiere playground for young nature enthusiasts.
-Visitors can enjoy a packed lunch on the Grand Lawn and grab a budget-friendly sweet treat from on-site concessionaire Pitchfork in the Park.
-Purchasing an annual Family Membership for $65 grants patrons free access to the Crystal Bridge Conservatory, an indoor natural haven boasting more than 750 types of plants and a waterfall.
-Membership also allows free admission into Pumpkinville, the annual fall festival in the Children’s Garden each October.
+Visitors can enjoy a packed lunch on the Grand Lawn.
+Purchasing an annual Family Membership for $85 grants patrons free access to the Inasmuch Foundation Crystal Bridge Conservatory, an indoor natural haven boasting more than 750 types of plants and a waterfall.
+Membership also allows free admission to Sky Rink at Scissortail Park and to Pumpkinville, the annual fall festival in the Children’s Garden each October.

 Underground Tunnels